SachinChhikara/Effectiveness_of_Gamification/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the ChatGPT 3.5,the entire chat history is available in `other/llms/usage.txt`.
+Aspects of the code were written with the help of the ChatGPT-3.5, the entire chat history is available in `other/llms/usage.txt`.